Follow these tips to maximize the efficiency of your teams when using the Hours of Service features included in Verizon Connect mobile apps:

 No driving is allowed after any 8-hour on-duty period until a driver has taken the mandatory 30-minute off-duty break.

-The sleeper berth extension allows drivers to extend their 14-hour window without taking the required 10 hours off-duty.
-By logging at least 8 hours (but no more than 10 hours) in the sleeper berth, a driver can effectively freeze the 14-hour clock.
+The split sleeper-berth extension allows drivers to extend their 14-hour driving window without taking the required consecutive 10 hours off-duty time.
+By logging a break of at least 2 hours in the off-duty or sleeper berth status, a driver can effectively freeze the 14-hour clock.

 Comments